x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/non-delivery-reports-and-bounce-messages/non-delivery-reports-and-bounce-messages.md

 ---
-title: "DSNs and NDRs in Exchange 2016" ms.author: chrisda
+title: "DSNs and NDRs in Exchange Server" ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 6/7/2018
+ms.date: 7/6/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: 8e91de84-76fa-49b2-898c-c5eface76560
-description: "Summary: Administrators can learn about how to read and interpret delivery status notifications (also known as DSNs, non-delivery reports, NDRs or bounce messages) in Exchange 2016."
+description: "Summary: Administrators can learn about how to read and interpret delivery status notifications (also known as DSNs, non-delivery reports, NDRs or bounce messages) in Exchange Server."
 ---

-# DSNs and NDRs in Exchange 2016
+# DSNs and NDRs in Exchange Server

- **Summary**: Administrators can learn about how to read and interpret delivery status notifications (also known as DSNs, non-delivery reports, NDRs or bounce messages) in Exchange 2016.
+ **Summary**: Administrators can learn about how to read and interpret delivery status notifications (also known as DSNs, non-delivery reports, NDRs or bounce messages) in Exchange 2016 and Exchange 2019.

 When there's a problem delivering a message, Exchange sends an NDR to the message sender that indicates there was a problem.
 NDRs include a code that indicates why the message wasn't delivered, and possible solutions to help get the message delivered.

 The information that's included in NDRs is designed to be easy to read and helpful for both users and administrators.
 In some cases, senders can identify and fix their own problems (for example, when there's a typo in the recipient's email address).
 In other cases, an administrator may need to fix an issue in the Exchange environment, or notify the administrators in the destination domain about problems in their messaging environment.

-For procedures related to NDRs in Exchange 2016, see [Procedures for DSNs and NDRs in Exchange 2016](ndr-procedures.md).
+For procedures related to NDRs in Exchange Server, see [Procedures for DSNs and NDRs in Exchange Server](ndr-procedures.md).

 If you need help with NDRs in Office 365 or Exchange Online, see [Email non-delivery reports in Office 365](https://go.microsoft.com/fwlink/p/?LinkId=524931).